Analysis | The ridiculous coronavirus denialism of Trump’s top economic adviser

 In Arizona, the seven-day average number of new cases surged from 342 on May 25 to more than 2,700 on Wednesday.
 In South Carolina, the increase was from 177 to more than 1,000.

-These aren’t simply hotspots.
-It’s a widespread increase in new cases in the south and west.
+These aren’t simply hot spots.
+It’s a widespread increase in new cases in the South and West.
 Some of this is a function of expanded testing.
 In many of these states, though, testing has been flat or declined.
-In many, other metrics like hospitalization data indicate an increase in case totals.
+In many, other metrics, like hospitalization data, indicate an increase in case totals.
 The increase in testing would also suggest that cases should increase across the board nationally.
 Instead, new daily cases have increased in only about half of the states.

 Another way of looking at the increases is to consider the change in cases per capita over the past month.
 Twenty-four of the 27 states that have seen increased case totals have seen an increase of per capita cases of at least 50 percent.
-There have been 13 states, mostly in the northeast, which have seen reductions in daily per capita cases of at least 50 percent over the past month.
+There have been 13 states, mostly in the Northeast, which have seen reductions in daily per capita cases of at least 50 percent over the past month.

 There’s some overlap with politics, as we reported Wednesday.
-Regardless, the data suggest a very different picture than the one presented by Kudlow.
-States such as Texas, which moved quickly to reopen, are now halting reopening plans in the face of rapid increases of new cases.
+Regardless, the data suggest a very different picture from the one presented by Kudlow.
+Such states as Texas, which moved quickly to reopen, are now halting reopening plans in the face of rapid increases of new cases.

-Maybe Kudlow considers Texas, home to 9 percent of the country’s population, merely a “hotspot” which doesn’t reflect any significant pattern of increase.
+Maybe Kudlow considers Texas, home to 9 percent of the country’s population, merely a “hot spot” that doesn’t reflect any significant pattern of increase.
 Regardless, what’s true now is what was true in late February: Kudlow’s presentation of what’s happening with the virus obviously and dramatically diverges from the alarming reality.

 JM Rieger contributed to this report.